caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 ### Dynamically Scheduled High Level Synthesis

-* Limitation of Static Scheduling : When an operation depends on a load, we need the laod to finish to check for dependencies
+* Limitation of Static Scheduling : When an operation depends on a load, we need the load to finish to check for dependencies
 * **Asynchronous circuits** : operators triggered when inputs are available
 * Dataflow, latency-insensitive, elastic: the **synchronous** version of it
 * Every components communicates via a pair of handshake signals